 “The way of the Essentialist means living by design, not by default.”

-- Blocking the essentials into my calendar first, so that exercise, meditation, writing, strategy, and relationships do not get crowded out by day-day things.
+- Blocking the essentials into my calendar first, so that exercise, meditation, writing, strategy, and relationships do not get crowded out by day-day things - see how I do this and get a free printable Weekly Essentials Planner here.

 - Carving out my own space at home for daily quiet reflection, listening, and journaling.